Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 1958 - The Ellwood Studio Addition, Brentwood area of Los Angeles CA. Status unknown.

 1958 - The George and Annette Korsen House, 1074 Angelo Drive, Beverly Hills CA. Altered in 1978.
 Sold in 1988 to Jonathan Beare.
 Sold in 1988 to Laurent Opman.
-Deeded to the Laurent Opman Trust.
+Deeded in 2007 to the Laurent Opman Trust.
 Renovated in 2016.
 Guest house designed by ARC PAC.
 Bottom two photos by Andrea Minton and Michael Locke.

 1959 - The Warren House.
 Unbuilt.